robbytin08/qa_kitabisa/README.md

 git clone https://github.com/robbytin08/qa_kitabisa.git

-Open Katalon and open project from cloning for apk you can get folder /APK (If any update you can replace Apk this /APK Folder)
+Open Katalon and open project from cloning

+-for apk you can get folder /APK (If any update you can replace Apk this /APK Folder)

-Connecting Katalon Studio to appium.
+#Connecting Katalon Studio to appium.

 Katalon is a tool for mobile, web and API testing.
 Katalon studio allows user with less experience in programming language background to work effortlessly.